Home

 HR2209

-HR2209 is a hypergiant star in the constellation of Camelopardalis.
+HR2209 is a hypergiant star of spectral class A0 in the constellation of Camelopardalis.

 HR2209 visual magnitude is 4.8.
-Because of its moderate brightness, HR2209 should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, HR2209 is easily visible to the naked eye from locations with dark skies, while it might be barely visible, or not visible at all, from light-polluted skies.

 4.8